robinrendle/robinrendle.com/_projects/endsleigh.markdown

 ## Project Review

-This was one of the first large-scale projects that I ever worked on and it was a very important one since it taught me how to think in systems and relationships when it comes to writing a lot of <abbr title='cascading style sheets'>CSS</abbr> that might conflict with another component.
+This was one of the first large-scale projects that I ever worked on and it taught me how to think in systems and relationships when it comes to writing a lot of <abbr title='cascading style sheets'>CSS</abbr>.
 It made me deeply concerned and excited about usability, mobile design, and web performance, too.